-Apple's next-generation iOS operating system, coming in 2018.
+Apple's next-generation iOS operating system, now available.

 At a Glance

 - iOS 12, released September 17, focuses on performance and quality improvements, along with new features like Memoji, Screen Time, Group FaceTime, and more.
 Available now for developers.

 - Focus on performance improvements

 - Group FaceTime